-The quality of the available data was assessed to determine which data sets are suitable for inclusion in this study.
-The geophysical surveys covering the Area of the Five Communities show variability in data set resolution, which is a function of the flight line or station spacing, the sensor height (airborne surveys), and equipment sensitivity.
+The quality of the available data was assessed to determine which data sets were suitable for inclusion in this study.
+The geophysical surveys covering the Central Huron area show variability in data set resolution, which is a function of the flight line or station spacing, the sensor height (airborne surveys), and equipment sensitivity.
 In particular, where more than one data set overlaps, the available data were assembled using the highest quality coverage.
 Various geophysical data processing techniques were applied to enhance components of the data most applicable to the current interpretation.
 The integrity of the higher quality data was maintained throughout.